 In Borsod-Abaúj-Zemplén County the goal is to reduce energy costs, as far as possible in parallel with the reduction of CO2 emissions and the use of locally available and renewable energy sources.
 The implemented "Mikrovirka" program, with the use of local labour and local renewable energy sources built intelligently built up a so-called cooperative "Smart grid" system.
 In addition, in relation to forest cover dealing with the utilization of biomass for heating is particularly important, and can provide heating requirements of the local institutions and neighbourhood houses.
 In the county, the state of the art, new biomass power generation plants can be significant for locally produced biomass, which could reduce the county's dependence on hydrocarbon energy sources.
 The use of biomass not only elicits imported energy, but also enhances employment.
 Geothermal energy is an important source of renewable energy in the county, which can also be used to produce heat and electricity.
 The utilization of solar thermal and electrical energy use in the county is still a local need only.
 The environmentally-friendly solar energy could be substantial energy resource and cost savings can be achieved at the local level.
 Combination of solar equipment with biomass plants technologies may cause measurable changes.
-66 In the current energy structure's renewable energy sources still play a minimal role in Szabolcs-Szatmár-BeregCounty.
+In the current energy structure's renewable energy sources still play a minimal role in Szabolcs-Szatmár-Bereg County.
 However, due to the price of energy regulators and technological knowledge the use of these energy sources is increasing.
-In previous years, mostly the use of firewood characterized the supply and the Tiszalöki Hydropower energy as renewable energy source was used.
+In previous years, mostly the use of firewood characterized the supply and the Tiszalök Hydropower energy as renewable energy source was used.
 Today, more and more solar collector appears.
 Outstanding growth can be observed in the use of biomass, e.g. heating plant in Mátészalka.
 One of Europe's largest biogas plant was established in Nyírbátor.
-In the field of biomass utilization Szabolcs-Szatmár-BeregCounty has significant potential due to the high proportion of rural areas (however the raw materials for bio-energy are not used locally in the county).
-On the basis of geographical and hydrogeological structure Szabolcs-Szatmár-Bereg County endowments of geothermal energy exploration are particularly favourable especially the Tiszavasvari-Nagyhalász-Kisvárda-Fehérgyarmat-Nagyecsed-Nagykálló area.67
+In the field of biomass utilization Szabolcs-

-65Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES, Convention on the Conservation of European Wildlife and Natural Habitats
+&lt;sup>65Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES, Convention on the Conservation of European Wildlife and Natural Habitats

-66Borsod-Abaúj-ZemplénCounty Area Development Concept - 2013, Situation analysis
+&lt;sup>66Borsod-Abaúj-Zemplén County Area Development Concept - 2013, Situation analysis